sbshah97/surrealdb-go-starter-project/README.md

 ```

 ## Contributing
-This project is built for Hacktoberfest 2023, and anyone is welcome to contribute or make suggestions on how to enhance this template for Go development with SurrealDB.
+This project is built for Hacktoberfest 2023, and anyone is welcome to contribute or offer suggestions on how to enhance this template for Go development with SurrealDB.

-Feel free to open pull requests or issues, and I'll review them as soon as possible.
+You are encouraged to open pull requests or issues, and I'll review them as soon as possible.

 Happy coding with SurrealDB for Go!